chgray/DynamicTelemetry/docs/docs/Architecture.Processor.Kernel.document.md

 most careful consideration.
 Its elevated privileges and system-wide scope introduce significant advantages, but if misapplied could also introduce security and privacy implications.
-Deciding to use a kernel-mode Processor should involve a  evaluation of your specific requirements, risks , and benefits, as its impact extends to all user-mode activity on the machine.
+Deciding to use a kernel-mode Processor should involve an evaluation of your specific requirements, risks, and benefits, as its impact extends to all user-mode activity on the machine.

-1. **OTLP and gRPC remain relevant**: These protocols remain in use are used for communication between the Aggregation Process and the Ingestion Gateway.
+1. **OTLP and gRPC remain relevant**: These protocols are still used for communication between the Aggregation Process and the Ingestion Gateway.
 2. **Ideal for systems and OS-level code**: Their lightweight nature makes them particularly suitable for integration with systems and OS code.
-For example, as an alterative to ETW's API's on Windows, or "rolling your own" in Linux.
+For example, as an alternative to ETW APIs on Windows, or "rolling your own" in Linux.
 3. **Seamless integration with OS functionality**: They enable direct connections to existing OS features, such as stack walking, advanced debugging facilities, and eBPF integration.